asyncjake/asyncjake.dev/README.md

 yarn install && yarn start
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser for a hot-reloading site of awesomeness.
+Open [http://localhost:3000](http://localhost:3000) with your browser for a super-fast hot-reload-enabled dev experience.

-All VSCode related components can be found in the `components` folder.
-To change the content of the portfolio, check out the `pages` folder.
-To add or remove pages, modify `components/Sidebar.jsx` and `components/Tabsbar.jsx`.

 ## Deploy to Github Pages